cmfcmf/OpenWeatherMap-PHP-API/README.md

 If you are looking for an implementation for the [CMS Zikula](http://www.zikula.org), you may want to take a look at [cmfcmf/Weather](https://github.com/cmfcmf/Weather).

-For example code and how to use this api, please take a look into `Examples.php` or run it in your browser.
+For example code and how to use this api, please take a look into `Examples_*.php` files and run them in your browser.
+- `Examples_Current.php` Shows how to receive the current weather.
+- `Examples_Forecast.php` Shows how to receive weather forecasts.
+- `Examples_Cache.php` Shows how to implement a cache.

 **Notice:** This api is not made by OpenWeatherMap, nor their offical php api.